Zyten/jp/_posts/2017-04-22-a-humble-beginning.md

 - Daily Memrise (45 Mins each)

     + Hiragana : Introduction to Japanese (Hiragana and some Japan trivia)
-    + Katakana : Basic Katakana 1 (Might move on once I'm more comfortable)
+    + Katakana : Basic Katakana 1
         I find katakana to be more confusing than Hiragana since there are a few that look very similar for me
 	    whilst Hiragana were more distinct-looking.
 Nonetheless, I'll try to get used to it.
     + Japanese 1 : Vocabs, Hiragana and Katakana

 - Daily TextFugu (around 1 Hour)